Disintegration (The Cure album): Recording and production

-While Tolhurst had contributed to the foundation of the song "Homesick" (according to O'Donnell), his musical contributions to the album were marginal as his alcohol abuse rendered him more or less incapable of recording.
+While Tolhurst had contributed to the foundation of the song "Homesick" (according to O'Donnell), his musical contributions to the album were marginal as his alcohol abuse rendered him more or less incapable of playing.
 The other members, finally, threatened to quit if Tolhurst was not fired before the end of the recording session.
 When Tolhurst arrived to the mixing of the album, and then became excessively drunk, a shouting match ensued and he left the building furious; three weeks later, Smith decided to terminate his tenure with the band prior to the band's upcoming tour.
 It was during this period that O'Donnell was asked by Smith to become a full-time member, instead of simply a touring musician.
 Despite Tolhurst's ejection from the group, Smith told NME in April 1989, "He'll probably be back by Christmas.
 He's getting married, maybe that's his comeback."
-Tolhurst did in fact briefly reunite with the band in 2011 during the Reflection tour.
+Tolhurst briefly reunited with the band in 2011 during the Reflection tour.